 Meanwhile you can miss me with the clever anecdotes about 4 pretending to sip your peppermint mocha this morning.
 I haven’t even had the chance to brush my teeth yet.
 But y’all are gonna get ALL this venting.

 I love long weekends!
 Thanks to the holiday weekend we got an early start on our fall activities and we were able to check out the all the fall fun at the Queens County Farm Museum.
-The farms fall programs generally run on weekends from 11am – 4:30pm but due to the long weekend they were open on Columbus Day also.
+The farms fall programs generally run on weekends from 11am – 4:30pm but due to the long weekend they were open on Columbus Day.
 We got there around 2pm (because we never get anywhere early) and the boys were excited to check out all the farm had to offer.

 Admission onto the grounds is completely free.
 So you’re able to explore the farm and the pumpkin patch free of charge.
 Prices for pumpkins are based on size and start at $4.
 We actually didn’t take any pumpkins home because they were looking a little abused.
 I’m gonna chalk it up to first weekend excitement *shrugs*…. not sure, but we didn’t have that problem last year even though we went a lot later in October.
-The farm also has a huge corn maze which we haven’t checked out because the boys are just too young to care about it, but they have Maze by Moonlight on 2 Saturday evenings this month so that may be something adults are in to.
+The farm also has a huge corn maze which we haven’t checked out because the boys are just too young to care about it.
+They do have Maze by Moonlight on 2 Saturday evenings this month so that may be something adults are in to.

 I was actually surprised RJ asked to do the pony ride even though he’s done it before.
-Last year when he did it he was only JUST turning 3 and I didn’t think he’d remember but he definitely brought it up before we even got out of the car.
+Last year when he did it he was only JUST turning 3 and I didn’t think he’d remember.
+He definitely brought it up before we even got out of the car.
 It’s a cute photo opp but they do only walk the pony around once and it’s $4.
 The part of the farm the boys loved the most was the petting zoo.
 This is the part of the farm that has ALL the activities.

 Entrance to the petting zoo is $8 a person (12 months and up) and they give you lettuce to feed all the animals.
 This part of the farm also has tractors, areas for kids to climb/jump, a reptile farm and a “slide” area.
 This is obviously where we spent most of our time and where the boys ran out ALL of their energy.